Cici3939/Calm-Capy/README.md

 One of the most significant bugs I encountered involved the mood calendar.

 Initially, I grouped mood information by month.
-While this worked for aggregate statistics, it made it impossible to reliably associate individual mood data with a specific calendar day.
+While this worked for aggregate statistics, it made it impossible to correctly display individual mood data with a specific calendar day.

 I eventually traced the problem to the way timestamps were being stored and compared.